Setting up a ESP32 for MQTT connections using Mongoose OS

 mos build

-Flash the ESP32 with the built program
+Flash the ESP32 with the built programinput and wait to finish:

 mos flash